Go directly to product information

 Taxes included.
 Postage costs will be calculated at checkout.

-The Lindera neesiana or Lindera fructicosa is a 5-8 meter high tree or shrub with green-yellow flowers.
-In the summer the 6-8 mm large fruits develop, which are picked and dried after ripening in August/September.
-The red fruits then color rusty brown to black, just like pepper.
+The Lindera neesiana or Lindera fructicosa is a 5-8 meter tall tree or shrub with greenish-yellow flowers.
+The 6-8 mm sized fruits develop in summer, which are picked and dried after ripening in August/September.
+The red fruits then turn red, just like pepper rust brown to black.

 The name siltimur is derived from the Nepalese name sila ṭimura.
-The Gurung minority in Nepal call the plant kudu.
+The Gurung minority in Nepal calls the plant kudu.

-The plant grows in large parts of the Himalayas at altitudes of 1,000 to 2,800 meters in Nepal and India and in forested Myanmar.
+The plant grows in large parts of the Himalayas at altitudes of 1,000 to 2,800 metres in Nepal and India and in forested Myanmar.
 The berries are traditionally used by the indigenous population as medicine used.
-Our berries come from the north of Nepal.
+Our berries come from northern Nepal.

 The plant is rare and has no popular name outside its growing area, although the term cumeo is common.
-It is a misconception that the plant is a cross between Szechuan peppers as various sellers mention, or belongs to the rue family.
-The plant, which has no popular name in any non-Nepali language, but The plant genus Lindera is also called 'spicebush' or 'fever herb', is a plant from the laurel family.
+It is a misconception that the plant is a cross between Szechuanpeppers as various sellers mention, or belongs to the rue family.
+The plant, which does not have a popular name in any non-Nepali language, but The plant genus Lindera is also called 'spicebush' or 'fever herb' and is a plant from the laurel family.

 Smell and make

-The berries are rich in essential oils, which provide a warm, pleasant scent and taste experience.
-The combination of z- and e-citral, and citronellal provide the citrus notes, the alpha- and beta-pinene for a cedar flavor, and eucalyptus for a woody, light camphor flavor.
+The berries are rich in essential oils, which provide a warm, pleasant aroma and taste.
+The combination of z- and e-citral, and citronellal, provide citrus notes, alpha- and beta-pinene create a cedar flavor, and eucalyptus provides a woody, slightly camphorated aroma.

-• β-pinene*, woody pine scent (cedar), as in cumin, pine (cone), juniper and hemp,
+• β-pinene *, woody pine scent (cedar), as in cumin, pine (cone), juniper berry and hemp,

 • 1,8-cineole, eucalyptol *, the refreshing taste of myrtle (and eucalyptus oil)